Last update: Version 2.23, February 4th, 2020

 - Get-Office365Tenant: Gets Office 365 tenant name (SharePoint)

 Note that functions and credentials used in the script are global, and in principle only need to be entered once per shell or ISE session.
 If you need different credentials, call Get-Office365Credentials again.
 User interaction is a very basic (Read-Host), but it does the job.
-Also note that it will detect if the Exchange Online MFA PowerShell module is installed.
-To use MFA logons, leave ‘Password’ blank when prompted for credentials.
+The script will also detect if any PowerShell module supporting Multi-Factor Authentication is installed.
+If so, you will be prompted if for using MFA when authenticating to workloads such as Exchange Online, Azure Active Directory, Microsoft Teams, Skype for Business Online or SharePoint Online.

 During initialization, the script will detect the modules which are required for certain Office 365 services.
 When not installed, it will notify you, and provide a link where to obtain the PowerShell module.
 The related Connect function will not be made available.
-The Azure Active Directory module also requires the Microsoft Online Sign-In Assistant to be installed.
-Needless to say, PowerShell is required to run this script, which is tested against version 4 (but should work with 3)
+PowerShell is required to run this script, which is tested against version 5.1 (but should work with lower versions down to version 3).

 The functions are contained in a script called Connect-Office365Services.ps1.
 You can call this script manually from your PowerShell session to make the functions available.
 However, more convenient may be to have them always available in every PowerShell or ISE session.
 To achieve this, you need to edit your $profile, which is a script which always starts when you start a PowerShell or ISE session.
 By default this file does not exist and you need to create it, including the path.
 Also note that the files for PowerShell and ISE are different, Microsoft.PowerShell_profile.ps1